francescachn/Text-mining-project/README.md

 - Dropout (`p=0.3`) in the BiLSTM, added specifically to counter the overfitting risk created by a small, repetitive vocabulary.

-## Known Limitations & Future Work

-- **Synthetic, templated corpus.** The perfect F1 scores reflect the low diversity of the dataset (152 unique templates), not necessarily generalization to real, unstructured news text.
-Before any real-world deployment, models should be evaluated on genuinely novel, noisy text.
-- **No early stopping** in the BiLSTM/BERT runs — worth adding if extending training beyond the current epoch counts, especially on less templated data.
-- **Dependency-parse visualization** (`displacy`) is currently notebook-only; it is not embedded in the dashboard's EDA tab.
-- **Production serving**: the Dash dev server (and the Colab/localtunnel setup) is explicitly not meant for production; consider `gunicorn`/`waitress` behind a proper reverse proxy for a persistent deployment.

 ## Tech Stack